 This bursary was established in 1996 by the Victoria Black People’s Society (through the work of Jesse Dillard, the then President of the Society) to provide financial assistance for students at Camosun with a heritage background.
 The Bursary, administered through the Camosun College Foundation, was named to honour:

-Rosie Jones, a young woman who was adopted as an infant from Jamaica and died of a seizure.
-Rosie had an incredible disposition and is remembered lovingly as a vibrant young lady who lived life to the fullest, participating in sports, academics, her church and choir. and;
+Rosie Jones, a young woman who was adopted as an infant from Jamaica.
+Rosie had an incredible disposition and is remembered lovingly as a vibrant young lady who lived life to the fullest, participating in sports, academics, her church and choir.

 Joan Cook, a much admired teacher at Glenlyon Norfolk School with great loyalty to her students.
 She possessed an all-engaging smile and participated in many sports activities.